anthonyringoet/supports-featuredetecting/README.md

-supports-featuredetecting
+@Supports feature detecting in css
 =========================

-demo page using @supports selector - http://dev.w3.org/csswg/css3-conditional/
+demo page using <a href="http://dev.w3.org/csswg/css3-conditional/">@supports selector</a>